apache/echarts-doc/en/option/component/timeline.md

 ## controlPosition(string) = 'left'

-Refer to the location of『play』buttom. optional values：`'left'`、`'right'`。
+Refer to the location of『play』buttom. optional values: `'left'`、`'right'`.

 {{ use: partial-rect-layout(